Student Clubs & Organizations

 -

-Club: You’ll have a club d-list and go through the DSA Digest to advertise your events.
+You’ll have a club d-list and go through the Darden Digest to advertise your events.
 In the fall, you’ll work with OSA to participate in the Darden-wide club fair and club kick-off meetings.

 Advising